mvaldez2/upc/README.md

 Choose a specific event from the list to edit its events.
 Doing this will display the event’s current details, buttons to edit each of them, and a button to delete the event:
 <br>
 <img src="https://lh5.googleusercontent.com/R0vWvvZzNgjHThumuLffunsTH4ycRFiafw7NIC2Y2tw3_6VZSOA39B8kUd1XrkOkwNMX07RMOhMF03Zsfpd5WAqwIoT5YUTimCQouyVFWvovP_syHV1buj89y7Wq91cP2iA4PqQy" width="450"/>

+## FAQ
+* How do I remove an event from my event list?
+** Go to calendar.google.com, login with the account you have logged in on the app, and delete the chosen event from there
+* How do I become an admin?

+** A current admin has the ability to add and remove admins.
+In order to add an admin they would go to the roles page of the admin settings.

+* How do I Log in?
+** In the top right-hand corner of the application is a “login” button.
+Press this button, and it will take you to a google login page, where the appropriate google account may be logged in to.

+* How do I check in at an event?
+** Go to event details during the time of the event.
+At this time, there will be a check in button next to the add button.
+Press the check-in button, and it will allow check-in.

 ## Technologies
 * Ionic v1